majstorovich/Houdini-VEX-Sublime-Help-VSCode/README.md

 ---
 Extension uses [Webview](https://code.visualstudio.com/api/extension-guides/webview) and is constantly updating viewer on a fixed interval.
 May cause performance issues.
 Testing needed!

-FIxed interval is by default set to 500ms.
+Fixed interval is by default set to 500ms.

 You can change that value by going in Settings - Extensions or by searching `@ext:undefined_publisher.houdinivexsublimehelp`

 ![HoudiniVEX_Vertical](./images/HoudiniVEX_Settings.jpg)